DivinerHJF/Logseq-publish/pages/🏡 home.md

 -
 - ---
 - You can find all the templates that I use here: [[🖨 templates]]
-- I use logseq to review what i see, what i
+- I use logseq to review what i read, what i see